Kermit Wahl

 Kermit Emerson Wahl (November 18, 1922 – September 16, 1987) was an American professional baseball player.
 An infielder, he played all or parts of five seasons in Major League Baseball between 1944 and 1951 for the Cincinnati Reds, Philadelphia Athletics and St. Louis Browns, getting into 231 games.
 Wahl threw and batted right-handed, and stood 5 ft 11 in tall and weighed 170 lb.

 Early life

-Wahl was born in Columbia, South Dakota, graduated from high school in that town, and attended Indiana University.
-He was signed off the IU campus by the Reds in 1944 during the World War II manpower shortage and made his major league debut as a pinch runner and pinch hitter during four early summer games.
+Wahl was born in Columbia, South Dakota, graduated from high school in that town, and attended Indiana University Bloomington.
+He was signed off the Indiana University campus by the Reds in 1944 during the World War II manpower shortage and made his major league debut as a pinch runner and pinch hitter during four early summer games.
 In his first big-league at bat, he popped out on July 2 against Johnny Allen of the New York Giants; he stayed in the game at third base, but handled no chances in the field.
 Wahl also spent part of the 1944 season with the Reds' Class A1 affiliate, the Birmingham Barons of the Southern Association.